gtk-rs/gtk4-rs/book/src/css.md

 GTK adds style classes to many of its nodes, often depending on a certain condition.
 In the case of the node [`button`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.Button.html#css-nodes), the style class `.text-button` will be added when the content of the corresponding widget is just a label.
-Which is why we create a new CSS rule which only applies to `button` nodes with the style class `text_button`.
+That is why we create a new CSS rule which only applies to `button` nodes with the style class `text_button`.

 <span class="filename">Filename: listings/css/2/style.css</span>